Alexandra Rink

 Short Bio

-Dr. Alexandra Rink is a board certified Medical Physicist at Princess Margaret Cancer Centre, an Assistant Professor in the Department of Radiation Oncology, University of Toronto and an Affiliated Faculty at the TECHNA Institute.
-She received her B.Sc. degree with honours in Chemical Physics from the College of Physical & Engineering Science at University of Guelph in 2003, and thereafter pursued a PhD under supervision of Drs.
-David Jaffray and Alex Vitkin in the Medical Biophysics department, at the University of Toronto.
+Dr. Alexandra Rink is a board certified Medical Physicist at Princess Margaret Cancer Centre, an Associate Professor in the Departments of Radiation Oncology and Medical Biophysics, University of Toronto and a Clinician Scientist at the Princess Margaret Research Institute.
+She received her B.Sc. degree with honours in Chemical Physics from the College of Physical & Engineering Science at University of Guelph in 2003, and thereafter pursued a PhD in the Department of Medical Biophysics, University of Toronto.
 Her thesis, supported by the National Cancer Institute of Canada through a Terry Fox Foundation Research Studentship Award, focused on using polymer materials and optical fibre read-out in order to measure radiation dose remotely during the application of radiotherapy.
 Upon completion of graduate studies in 2008, Dr. Rink had commenced a Medical Physics Residency program at Princess Margaret Cancer Centre with the Department of Radiation Oncology.
 In 2010, Dr. Rink joined the Image-Guided Interventional Radiotherapeutics for Prostate Cancer group as a Clinical Physics Fellow and in 2012 the Radiation Physics department as staff.
 She has been leading the brachytherapy physics group at the Princess Margaret Cancer Centre since 2013, helping implement image-guided interstitial treatments for gynaecological and prostate cancers.
-Dr. Rink has started her own lab at TECHNA Institute in 2019, with research interest in quality improvement of brachytherapy through dosimetric measurements using in-vivo optical fibre technology, understanding and monitoring organ motion and filling, target and applicator uncertainty and the impact on dose distribution, and implant accuracy and efficiency.
+Dr. Rink has started her own lab in 2019, with research interest in quality improvement of brachytherapy through dosimetric measurements using in-vivo optical fibre technology, understanding and monitoring organ motion and filling, target and applicator uncertainty and the impact on dose distribution, and implant accuracy and efficiency.

 Research Synopsis